Listen to the story

 I ran a bath, then woke her up and put her arm over my shoulder and helped her to the bathroom.
 She lay in the bath as I held the showerhead over her face.
 That always helped her to sober up.

 After the bath, she lay on the couch and watched TV.
-I was hungry and wanted to make food for us, so I opened the fridge and saw that she hadn’t bought food as she promised.
+I was hungry and wanted to make us something to eat, so I opened the fridge and saw that she hadn’t bought food as she promised.
 Looking at the vodka bottles reminded me of how she had spent the money.
 I hadn’t earned tips that day, so I couldn’t buy us food.

 I sat next to mom and looked at her, hoping that she would say that was the last time.
 She kept looking at the TV in silence.
 After some time, she said, “Everything’s going to be okay, Joeleen.
 Don’t you worry.”